-A Box is a class that allows you to easily create test data.
+A Factory is a class that allows you to easily create test data.

-Even though a Box is generally used for test data, you can also use it to seed your database with development data as mentioned in database setup.
+Even though a Factory is generally used for test data, you can also use it to seed your database with development data as mentioned in database setup.

 and take the naming convention of the name of your model followed by